tytydraco/yessleep/out/Hell_Grows_in_Oregon.md

 After a couple minutes, we finally caught up to her and stood in awe.
 We could see a beam of light coming from an opening a couple hundred feet away.

-“Alisha you an exit!
+“Alisha you found an exit!
 Thank fucking god!”
 Gene said as he hugged her.

 We both sprinted towards the light as Alisha followed behind us laughing to herself.